HMS Barham (04): Operation Menace

 Force M departed Freetown for Dakar on 21 September and had arrived Dakar before dawn two days later.
 After Free French emissaries were either captured or driven off by the Vichy French, Cunningham ordered his ships to open fire.
 Barham's six-inch guns were the first to do so and fired at the French submarine Persée on the surface.
 They claimed at least one hit and the submarine was finished off by two of the escorting destroyers and the light cruiser Dragon.
 Her main guns targeted the port and the battleship Richelieu.
 Hindered by poor visibility, no significant damage was inflicted and Richelieu was not hit before the bombardment was called off after 20 minutes.

 After the expiration of an ultimatum to surrender the following morning, the battleships engaged the port's 24 cm coast-defence guns and Richelieu at 09:30.
 The latter was only struck by a single shell splinter before the Allies broke off the bombardment at 10:07, although she had hit Barham once with a 155 mm shell that blew a hole 4 ft in diameter in the bulge.
 The French destroyer Le Hardi sortied from the harbour at 12:00 to rescue a British pilot in the water, but was engaged at 12:53 by the battleships at a range of 11000 m.
 The ship was not hit, but was forced to return to port under the cover of a heavy smoke screen.
 The British battleships then switched targets to bombard the harbour and Richelieu.
 They set several merchant ships on fire, but again failed to hit the latter at a range of 15500 m before breaking off fire at 13:20.
 During this time Barham was struck by a 24 cm shell that penetrated through the superstructure before exploding with little effect and without causing any casualties.
-Another shell, probably also 24 cm in size (though possibly a 38cm shell from Richelieu) detonated in the water on the starboard side abreast of the funnels.
+Another shell, probably also 24 cm in size (though possibly a 38 cm shell from Richelieu) detonated in the water on the starboard side abreast of the funnel.
 The resulting shockwave pushed the bulge inwards for a length of 7 ft and it started to slowly flood.